wu87988622/ohara/docs/src/custom_stream.rst

       .with(SettingDef.builder().key("filterName").group("default").build());
    }

-After define the definition, you can use it in :ref:`start() method <streamapp-start-method>`
+After define the definition, you can use it in :ref:`start() method <stream-start-method>`

 .. note::
    This method is optional.
-We will append all the definitions you provide in this method to the streamApp default definitions.
+We will append all the definitions you provide in this method to the stream default definitions.
 That is, the absent config() method means you only need the default definitions.

-.. _streamapp-start-method:
+.. _stream-start-method:

 start(OStream<Row>, StreamDefinitions) method
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This method will be called after :ref:`init() <streamapp-init-method>`.
+This method will be called after :ref:`init() <stream-init-method>`.
 Normally,
 you could only define start() method for most cases in Ohara.
 We encourage
 user to use **source connector** (see :ref:`connector-sourceconnector` section) for importing
 external data source to Ohara and use topic data as custom
-streamApp data source in start() method.
+stream data source in start() method.

 We provide two arguments in this method:

 #.
-OStream - the entry class of ohara streamApp
+OStream - the entry class of ohara stream

-   OStream (a.k.a. ohara streamApp) helps you to construct your application
+   OStream (a.k.a. ohara stream) helps you to construct your application
-   and use all the powerful APIs in StreamApp.
+   and use all the powerful APIs in Stream.

 #.
-StreamDefinitions - the definitions of ohara streamApp
+StreamDefinitions - the definitions of ohara stream

-   from the definition you can use `StreamDefinitions.string()` to get the value from the :ref:`config method <streamapp-config-method>` .
+   from the definition you can use `StreamDefinitions.string()` to get the value from the :ref:`config method <stream-config-method>` .

    .. note::
       The return value is wrap in a Java object **Optional**, you need to decide whether the value is present